HTTPArchive/almanac.httparchive.org/src/content/en/2022/security.md

   )
 }}

 Modern [Galois/Counter Mode (GCM)](https://en.wikipedia.org/wiki/Galois/Counter_Mode) cipher modes are considered to be much more secure since they are not vulnerable to [padding attacks](https://blog.qualys.com/product-tech/2019/04/22/zombie-poodle-and-goldendoodle-vulnerabilities).
 TLS v1.3 [only supports GCM and other modern block cipher modes](https://datatracker.ietf.org/doc/html/rfc8446#page-133) making it more secure.
+It also removes the trouble of [cipher suite ordering](https://go.dev/blog/tls-cipher-suites).
 Another factor that determines the usage of a cipher suite is the key size for the encryption and decryption.
 We still see 128-bit key size being widely used.
 Hence, we don't see much difference from last year's graph with  `AES_128_GCM` continuing to be the most used cipher suite with 79% usage.

 {{ figure_markup(
   image="security-forward-secrecy-support.png",